Recovering Multiple Fractional Orders in Time-Fractional Diffusion in an Unknown Medium: Numerical experiments and discussions

 These empirical observations naturally motivate the question whether there is actually a better model than fractional polynomials for the numerical recovery.
 In the simple setting, the answer is affirmative.
 One promising model is the lowest-order rational approximation $f_r$ given by

 Actually, it is known that for (i), $f_r$ is actually an upper bound on $E_{\alpha,1}(-\lambda t^\alpha)$ (see e.g., \cite{Simon:2014} or \cite[Theorem 3.6]{Jin:2021}, and empirically observed by Mainardi \cite{Mainardi:2014}).
-Numerically, the model $f_r$ is asymptotically tight as $t\to 0^+$, just as the model $f_p$, but it generally approximates much better the true data $g(t)$.
+Numerically, the model $f_r$ is asymptotically tight as $t\to 0^+$, just as the model $f_p$, but it approximates better $g(t)$.
 We are not aware of the two-term case in the existing literature, but one can glim a hint on the approximation from \cite[Lemma 6.1]{VergaraZacher:2015} and fractional polynomial approximation of the resolvent kernel.
-The numerical results in Figs. \ref{fig:mlf} and \ref{fig:mml} show clearly that the model $f_r$ is indeed a much more accurate approximation to the data $g(t)$, for both single- and two-term cases, although there is still no rigorous proof of the interesting empirical observation yet.
-Thus, it is conceived that the rational model $f_r$ is more suited as the regressor for the numerical recovery from data via the nonlinear least-squares approach \eqref{eqn:lsq} (of course, modulus the challenge of nonlinear optimization).
+The numerical results in Figs. \ref{fig:mlf} and \ref{fig:mml} show clearly that the model $f_r$ is indeed a more accurate approximation to the data $g(t)$, for both single- and two-term cases, although there is still no rigorous proof of the empirical observation yet.
+Thus, it is conceived that the rational model $f_r$ is better suited as the regressor for the numerical recovery via the nonlinear least-squares approach \eqref{eqn:lsq} (of course, modulus the challenge of nonlinear optimization).